npvq/music_theory_tools/algorithms/README.md

 The benchmarks are done with respect to [this](https://autoharmony.herokuapp.com/view/3).

 <!-- Footnotes -->
-[^1]: They are not necessarily different, but they need not be the same either.
+[^f1]: They are not necessarily different, but they need not be the same either.
+[^f2]: We also have to understand that "cost" is something we arbitrarily defined based off Common Practice Era voice leading rules and other conventions taught in music theory classes today.
+Hence, we cannot really say that a cost-optimal chord progression is necessarily better than one that is sligtly sub-optimal.
+And, at the end of the day, we just want a nicely voice-led chord progression without obvious objectionable parallel fifths, so it makes sense to prune the search space.